artsy/artsy.github.io/_posts/2018-05-07-is-graphql-the-future.markdown

 The upshot of this is that there likely needs to be some process of conversion from your native data model on your server to your GraphQL API, and then again from your client’s API consumption code to its internal data model.
 [Relay](https://facebook.github.io/relay/) and [Apollo](https://www.apollographql.com/client) serve this purpose.
 Their utility wasn’t immediately clear to me when I naively imagined GraphQL to literally be a system for reproducing a slice of server-side object graph.
 (Hmm, where might I have gotten that impression from?)

 A lot of discussion in the GraphQL space centers on data modeling—the nouns.
-There’s a lot of worthwhile work to be done on that front, but one of my primary reasons for writing this piece is to think about the verbs.
+There’s a lot of debate and worthwhile work to be done on that front, but one of my primary reasons for writing this piece is to think about the verbs.
 What happens when you think of GraphQL requests as not just verbs, but _chains_ of verbs?
 My inkling is that you start to be able to represent services in a much more fluid way.
-Complex processes no longer have to be orchestrated by API clients or hidden behind black-box POST endpoints.
-Instead, clients can compose them from easily inspectable building blocks.
+Complex processes no longer have to be orchestrated by API clients or hidden behind unwieldy black-box POST endpoints.
+Instead, clients can compose processes from the easily inspectable building blocks that the server provides via its GraphQL schema.
 That’s a whole different approach to API design.

 # So, where to now?

 I began by asserted that the future looks a lot _like_ GraphQL.
 But I did not say that GraphQL _is the future_.
 I hedge because there are a lot of unanswered questions and some pain points within today’s GraphQL, even as it paints a compelling picture of the future.
 I may write a follow-up piece bringing up some of these gripes.
 At the moment, Facebook still largely controls the development of the technology and it has been slow to evolve.
 Arguably, this is a good thing, as the full-stack community continues to digest the basic concepts.
-But I’m sure impatient folks will fork GraphQL or create parallel technologies.
+But I’m sure impatient folks will attempt forks or create parallel technologies.
 How it all balances out is anybody’s guess.

 Nonetheless, today’s GraphQL is already a tremendous leap forward from REST API design.
 It much more directly models the sort of data traversals a client needs to perform in order to do its job.
 I expect significant refinement within this space over the next couple years.
-And after a couple more, the days before GraphQL will be just another source of lore for crusty vets like me.
+And after a couple more, the days before GraphQL will be just another source of lore for grizzled vets like us.